Communication & Collaboration MCP Servers: Connect Your AI to Slack, Zoom, Teams, Discord, and More

 Other Messaging Platforms

-• Telegram Bot MCP — Send/receive messages, manage group chats, automate notifications.
+- Telegram Bot MCP — Send and receive messages, manage group chats, and automate notifications.
 Connect →

 Video Conferencing